dataprofessor/streamlit-for-datascience/lesson-2.md

 ## 2. Toolkits for Data Science

-Now that we have a fundmanetal knowledge of data science, let's take a look at the tools of the trade.
+Now that we have a fundamental knowledge of data science, let's take a look at the tools of the trade.

 Common toolkits that are helpful for any data science projects includes the following:
 Python library | Brief description | OSEMN phase